arvigeus/AZ-204/Questions/Entra ID.md

 ---

-Question: You are developing an application that uses Azure Active Directory for authentication.
+Question: You are developing an application that uses Microsoft Entra ID for authentication.
 The application needs to authorize users based on their group membership in the organization.
 However, due to the large number of groups in your organization, you want to limit the groups included in the user's token to only Security Groups.
-How would you configure the `groupMembershipClaims` attribute in your application's manifest in Azure AD to achieve this?
+How would you configure the `groupMembershipClaims` attribute in your application's manifest in Microsoft Entra ID to achieve this?

 - [ ] Set `groupMembershipClaims` to `All`
 - [ ] Set `groupMembershipClaims` to `None`